adidas/api-guidelines/message/error-reporting.md

 >
 > _– [RFC7807](https://tools.ietf.org/html/rfc7807)_

 A Problem Detail response **MUST NOT** contain a program stack trace or server log for debugging purposes.
-Instead provide a `logref` field with a reference to the particular server log.
+Instead, provide a `logref` field with reference to the particular server log.

 ## Working with Problem Detail
-There is a whole plethora of libraries working with Problem Detail, for example see [Zalando / Problem](https://github.com/zalando/problem) (Java).
+There are a whole plethora of libraries working with Problem Detail, for example, see [Zalando / Problem](https://github.com/zalando/problem) (Java).